 The National Mall was full of spectators witnessing a peaceful transfer of power.
-I was seated to the right of the platform, and while my visibility was hindered, it was am incredible moment for me to hear in person the oath of our nation’s highest office.
+I was seated to the right of the platform, and while my visibility was hindered, it was an incredible moment for me to hear in person the oath of our nation’s highest office at the inauguration.

 Enthusiasm was in the air at the Welcome Concert, which took place at the Lincoln Memorial.
 There were diverse groups of people there to support President Trump and enjoy performances by Lee Greenwood, Sam Moore, and 3 Doors Down.

 Because of extensive road closures in D.C. for security purposes, my friend and fellow military spouse Angela and I had to walk two hours to get to the inauguration ceremony.
 But we were thrilled to share the same fashion sense with President George W. Bush, who also famously wore a poncho that day.